E-commerce

 • Organization-level permissions: for organization roles when your structure uses a Shopify organization.

-• Shopify POS-related permissions: for roles associated with the Point of Sale channel, subject to channel conditions and a POS Pro subscription.
+• Shopify POS-related permissions: for roles associated with the Point of Sale channel, subject to channel and POS Pro subscription requirements.

-Some sensitive actions (user and role management) are not simple checkboxes: they are reserved for the profiles listed in the “Required permissions” section of role management (store owner, administrator, etc.).
-For an overview of the profiles that can invite, remove, or assign roles, the User management requirements page is a useful complement to the permissions documentation.
-The help documentation also describes sensitive permissions and the prerequisites for options in Settings.
+Some sensitive actions (user and role management) are not simple checkboxes: they are reserved for the profiles listed in the "Required permissions" section of role management (store owner, admin, etc.).
+For an overview of the profiles that can invite, remove, or assign roles, the User management requirements page usefully complements the permissions documentation.
+The Help also describes sensitive permissions and the prerequisites for options in Settings.

-Use this table as an internal framing grid: adapt the cells to your organization and your plan.
-The headings are not predefined Shopify roles: you then map them to the actual permissions available in your admin, knowing that the exact categories depend on the plan, the organization, and POS (see role categories).
+Use this table as an internal scoping framework: adapt the cells to your organization and your plan.
+The headings are not predefined Shopify roles: map them to the actual permissions available in your admin, knowing that the exact categories depend on the plan, the organization, and POS (see role categories).

 Typical scope